lcnunes09/cli-toolkit/README.md

 # 📀 CLI Toolkit
-A lightweight and expressive CLI toolkit for Git cleanup and automation.
+A lightweight and expressive CLI toolkit for Git cleanup, repo hygiene, and everyday automation.
+Designed to save your time — and your branches.

 ## 🛠 Installation (Recommended: Setup Script)